Contemporary fantasy with romantic elements

 “I don’t need to read it.
 I live it.”

-His devilish smile almost blocked out his words, which hit her like a slap.
+His devilish smile almost blocked out his words, which jolted her like electricity.

 Yikes.
 “Listen, Mr…” Rolling her hand, she prompted him to finish.